 The initial write up on this page was written by a friend of the Biviano family through the eyes of their oldest son Joey.
-Listening to Joey and allowing him to share how Billy’s diagnosis impacts his life allows those who love him to provide the support he needs.
+Listening to Joey and allowing him to share how Ariel’s diagnosis impacts his life allows those who love him to provide the support he needs.

 My name is Joey and I am 7 years old.
-I live in Hillsborough (Millstone) with my mom and dad, along with my twin brothers Michael and Billy who are 15 months old.
+I live in Hillsborough (Millstone) with my mom and dad, along with my twin brothers Michael and Ariel who are 15 months old.
 My parents waited a long time to give me a brother or sister, but instead of just one, I got two!
 They are growing so fast and are getting into everything.
 I just cannot wait until we can all go outside and play ball together.

 – Joey Biviano